HPPSS/SC23/schedule.rst

 Workshop Schedule
 +++++++++++++++++

-The day and detailed schedule of the workshop will be announced soon.
+The workshop will take place in the morning of Sunday, November 12.
+The detailed schedule will be announced later.